 Canterbury Village of Lake Orion, Michigan

 "Olde World" Canterbury Village is a shopping experience with a style you won't easily find elsewhere.
 With bona fide castles and century-old cottages now home to little shops, the historical feel is what brings many of its fans back over time.
-Though the specific stores and restaurants change over the years, it still holds a special place in many hearts.
+Though the specific stores and restaurants change over the years, it holds a steady place in many hearts.

 Canterbury Village is often equated to its biggest store, Always Christmas.
 This year-round Christmas store once rivaled Bronner's -- Michigan's other Christmas shopping extravaganza.
 Sadly the large building that housed the full, multi-level store was sold several years ago.
 However, Aldridge's Always Christmas still exists, though on a slightly smaller scale.

 Of note is an entire building dedicated to Department 56 village displays.
 It could take you hours to browse the detail of each and every one, from The Original Snow Village to Halloween themes.
 These Department 56 houses and shops aren't simply set out.
 They're truly displayed.
-Styrofoam steps of ice and blue saran wrap rivers and picket-fence bridges run through the tiny towns, which are alive with battery power.
+Styrofoam steps of ice and blue saran-wrap rivers and picket-fence bridges run through the tiny towns, which are alive with battery power.

 The heart of Canterbury Village is the row of quaint, original-to-the-site cottages at the back, all hosting unique stores and services.
 While this may be the most frequently changing aspect of the village, many interesting and fun businesses have come and gone and continue to occupy the spaces.